CodingWithJiro/freecodecamp-html-survey-form/README.md

 ![Learning Path](https://img.shields.io/badge/learning%20path-month%201-blue)
 ![Views](https://visitor-badge.laobi.icu/badge?page_id=CodingWithJiro.freecodecamp-html-survey-form&left_text=repo%20views)

-## ℹ️ A Simple Social Media Usage Survey Form
+## A Simple Social Media Usage Survey Form

 ![Screenshot of the project](./screenshot.png)

 A semantic and accessible **HTML5-only survey form** designed to collect user data about social media usage in modern society.
-Created as part of the [freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/) HTML5 free course.
+Created as part of the **[freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/)** HTML5 free course.

 ---

-## 🔍 Overview
+## Overview

 This survey form explores how people use social media, how long they spend on platforms daily, and their reasons for using it.
 It includes various input types such as text, number, email, select dropdowns, radio buttons, checkboxes, and a textarea.

 ---

-## ✨ Features
+## Features

 - Semantic HTML5 document structure using `<header>`, `<main>`, `<form>`, `<fieldset>`, and `<footer>`
 - Accessible form labels and ARIA-friendly markup